AsjerS/VeSCU/README.md

 [Encoder]
 # the path to the program used to encode the final image
+# values that can prompt an auto download are:
+# 'avifenc.exe', 'cjpeg.exe', 'cjxl.exe', 'cwebp.exe', 'oxipng.exe'
 Path = "cjxl.exe"
 # the arguments passed to the encoder, with {Output} being parsed to the final screenshot location
 Arguments = "-d 1 - {Output}"